 Classic rock hounds rejoice!
 Alice Cooper is coming to a town near you.

 I thought it would be fun to share some things you may or may not know about Alice Cooper – the man and the band.

 Alice came into the world February 4th, 1948 as Vincent Damon Furnier, and he grew up in Detroit, Michigan where his father was a layman in the church.
 Young Vincent was also active in the church for a time before the family moved to Phoenix, Arizona.
-There, Vince attended Cortez High School, where he met future Alice Cooper lead guitarist Glen Buxton, rhythm guitarist Michael Bruce and bass player Dennis Dunaway.
+There, Vince attended Cortez High School, where he met future Alice Cooper lead guitarist Glen Buxton, rhythm guitarist Michael Bruce, and bass player Dennis Dunaway.

-By 1975 Furnier had legally changed his name to Alice Cooper, and began his successful solo career.
+By 1975 Furnier had legally changed his name to Alice Cooper and began his successful solo career.
 And since he never owned the rights to the band’s name, he continues to pay a royalty to the original band members so that he can legally use the name in his shows.

 He has actually recorded more albums as a single artist—19 of them and counting—than he did with the original band (7 albums to their name).

-After graduating from high school in 1966, the band members recorded their second single Don’t Blow Your Mind, which actually became a #1 hit in the Phoenix area.
-Michael Bruce had joined the band by this point, and the band began making trips to the U.S. west coast – now calling themselves The Nazz – and playing bars in the Los Angeles area.
+After graduating from high school in 1966, the band members recorded their second single "Don’t Blow Your Mind," which actually became a #1 hit in the Phoenix area.
+Michael Bruce had joined the band by this point, and the band began making trips to the U.S. west coast, calling themselves the Nazz and playing bars in the Los Angeles area.

-It so happened that musician Todd Rundgren already had a band called The Nazz, so in 1968, Furnier decided on the name Alice Cooper, because it sounded tame and non-threatening, unlike the image the boys were cultivating for themselves through their music and on-stage personas.
+It so happened that musician Todd Rundgren already had a band called the Nazz, so in 1968, Furnier decided on the name Alice Cooper because it sounded tame and non-threatening, unlike the image the boys were cultivating for themselves through their music and on-stage personas.
 He later said it was one of the best career moves he ever made.

 Alice Cooper Killer Tour